 Your doctor, however, may recommend Brolene for another purpose.

-Ask your doctor or pharmacist if you have any questions about why it has been recommended to you.
+Ask your doctor or pharmacist if you have any questions about why it has been recommended

 Before you use it